Coronavirus hits Maldives' lucrative tourism industry | DW | 15.04.2020

 A significant number of resort workers are migrants from South and Southeast Asia.
 The union has also called for their protection, claiming that they are being forced to leave the resorts and sent to the capital Male.
 "We can't just let them be without any shelter," the union said, seeking repatriation plans for their colleagues.

-The Human Rights Watch has flagged the added risk faced by migrant workers in the Maldives, calling on authorities to ensure the workers have access to healthcare.
+The Global rights organization Human Rights Watch (HRW) has flagged the added risk faced by migrant workers in the Maldives, calling on authorities to ensure the workers have access to healthcare.

-"There are about 100,000 migrant workers in the Maldives making up roughly 25% of the islands' total population," said Patricia Gossman, Associate Asia Director for Human Rights Watch.
+"There are about 100,000 migrant workers in the Maldives making up roughly 25% of the islands' total population," said Patricia Gossman, associate Asia director for HRW.
 "This population is vulnerable to seeing a much larger number of cases because they live in congested shared quarters and do work that does not make it possible for them to practice strict social distancing," she said.

 Nearly 1,000 tourists remain